Subscribe to Radio Times

 Fitness programs on the watch feature an animated virtual trainer who demonstrates the movements.
 There are also regular reminders to keep moving with shorter stretching exercises prompted on the screen after more than an hour of inactivity.

-The Huawei Watch Fit costs around £99.99 from most retailers, making it one of the more accessibly priced models.
+The Huawei Watch Fit costs around £69.99 from most retailers (reduced recently from £99.99), making it one of the more accessibly priced models.

 Overall, the Huawei Watch fit is good value for money as the clear functions and easy to follow fitness programs make it an accessible, well-priced option, especially if you already have a Huawei phone.
 Apple users may be put off by the unavailability of the music control function with iOS, although the smartwatch can still pair with iPhones for the rest of the features.